 - The second stage usually takes around 5 minutes to 1 hour.
 If the kitten hasn’t been born after an hour, call your veterinarian.

-- When the kitten has been delivered, it is important that you pay attention to the delivery of the placentas.
-Have a pen and paper close, so you can make a note of how many placentas have been delivered; you may lose track, due to the excitement of the birth.
+- After delivery of a kitten, it is essential that you pay attention to the delivery of the placentas.
+Have a pen and paper close and make a note of how many placentas have been delivered.
 This is important because a retained placenta will lead to infection, which is life-threatening.

 If the mother fails to chew the umbilical cord, you will have to do this.
 Tie a piece of dental floss around the cord no closer than 1 inch from the kitten’s body and snip it with a pair of sterile scissors.
 Be careful not to pull on the umbilical cord while doing this as it could result in an umbilical hernia.